dmbates/Wordlegames.jl/README.md

 ```

 Again, the root is "raise", which is the first guess in any game using the `MaximumEntropy` strategy, and if the first score is `🟫🟫🟫🟫🟫` then the second guess will be "mulch".
-But now in this selection of games the guess after "mulch" was "bully", "cloud" or "howdy" in different games.
+But now in this selection of games the guess after "mulch" was "bully", "cloud" or "whoop" in different games.

 In other words some of the games from the 12 randomly selected targets produced some games that overlapped in both the first and second guesses.
 Also, one of the games, for the target "satyr", got the target on the second guess.